-Depending on how you and your spouse spent income and resources during the course of your marriage each of those estates may have a valid claim for reimbursement against the others.
+Depending on how you and your spouse spent income and resources during your marriage, each of those estates may have a valid claim for reimbursement against the others.

-A pretty straightforward example that I can provide to you is to consider that sweet little car that is sitting in your driveway as you read this.
-Now, that vehicle may have been purchased a couple years before you became married which means that it is going to be considered part of your separate estate.
+A pretty straightforward example that I can provide to you is to consider that sweet little car sitting in your driveway as you read this.
+Now, that vehicle may have been purchased a couple of years before you became married, which means that it will be considered part of your separate estate.

-However, the money that you used to pay that vehicle off would have likely come from the community estate.
-Technically, the community estate (by way of your spouse and their attorney) can assert that the money used to pay off that vehicle needs to be paid back to him or her.
+However, the money you used to pay that vehicle off would have likely come from the community estate.
+Technically, the community estate (by way of your spouse and their attorney) can assert that the money used to pay off that vehicle needs to be paid back to them.

 Will this type of nitty-gritty negotiation occur in your divorce?
-I would have to say that it is unlikely- although depending upon the nature of the divorce and the level of the property involved it certainly is possible.
-What’s more, since this reimbursement concept is not something that comes from the statutory law but is more or less a fairness decision for a judge to make there is no guarantee that a court would even listen to your spouse if he or she were to present this argument.
+I would have to say that it is unlikely- although depending upon the nature of the divorce and the level of the property involved, it certainly is possible.
+What's more, since this reimbursement concept is not something that comes from the statutory law but is more or less a fair decision for a judge to make, there is no guarantee that a court would even listen to your spouse if they were to present this argument.

 On top of that- it will likely cost whichever spouse intends to make a reimbursement argument time and money to do so.
-You will have to go back and track every dollar that you are attempting to prove needs to be reimbursed.
-Depending on the source of the funds an accountant may need to be hired to review complicated financial paperwork in order to do this complicated work for you.
+You will have to go back and track every dollar you attempt to prove needs to be reimbursed.
+Depending on the source of the funds, an accountant may need to be hired to review complicated financial paperwork to do this difficult work for you.

 Tracing as a means to help a reimbursement argument

-The concept of tracing is one that hugs the concept of reimbursement pretty tightly.
-You or your spouse would use tracing to look for the source of income used to pay a debt, pay towards a piece of property or to do anything else in your marriage.
+The concept of tracing hugs the idea of reimbursement pretty tightly.
+You or your spouse would use tracing to look for the source of income used to pay a debt, pay towards a piece of property, or do anything else in your marriage.

-In general, tracing is done to determine if the property in question is either part of the community estate or part of either spouse’s separate estates.
-Your bank account may actually have money that represents both the community estate and one of your separate estates.
+In general, tracing determines if the property in question is either part of the community estate or part of either spouse's separate estates.
+Your bank account may have money representing both the community estate and one of your other estates.
 What can do you do in this situation?

-If you are a super organized, type A person then those traits may help you out.
+If you are a super-organized, type-A person, those traits may help you out.
 You and your attorney or an expert witness hired by your attorney would need to review financial records as well as bank statements to determine where the source of the funds in your account came from.
-If it’s impossible to determine and a judge cannot do so either it will be presumed that all funds in the account are community property.
+If it's impossible to decide on and a judge cannot do so either, it will be presumed that all funds in the report are community property.

 Dividing up your community estate

-Whether it is by judicial decision or settlement between yourself and your spouse, your property and debts will be divided as a result of your divorce.
-In the event that you and your spouse settle your divorce case a division of these entities can be extremely creative and can take on many different forms.
+Whether it is by judicial decision or settlement between yourself and your spouse, your property and debts will be divided due to your divorce.
+If you and your spouse settle your divorce case, a division of these entities can be highly creative and can take on many different forms.

-On the other hand, if you and your spouse cannot come to an agreement on how to divide up your debts and property the judge will step in and make a decision for you.
+On the other hand, if you and your spouse cannot agree on how to divide up your debts and property, the judge will step in and decide for you.
 From my experience, the decision will likely leave you and your spouse somewhat unhappy in that the judge is ill-equipped to understand the minute details of your case as well as you and your spouse.

-Debts may weigh heavily on the judge so if your community estate is populated by considerable debts then do not expect to walk out of your divorce with assets that are worth a considerable amount of money.
+Debts may weigh heavily on the judge, so if considerable debts populate your community estate, then do not expect to walk out of your divorce with assets that are worth a significant amount of money.

-If your house has a mortgage on it, your vehicles have liens and there is not much money in the bank then the judge will have to make a determination how to divide that between you and your spouse in a manner that is equitable.
-If you are going to be primarily responsible for young children it could be that the judge will not place a heavy financial burden on you moving forward though we cannot be sure of that.
+If your house has a mortgage on it, your vehicles have liens, and there is not much money in the bank, then the judge will have to decide how to divide that between you and your spouse in an equitable manner.
+If you are primarily responsible for young children, it could be that the judge will not place a heavy financial burden on you moving forward though we cannot be sure of that.

-If you have children and/or expect to receive or pay spousal support then tomorrow’s blog post will be an interesting one for you to read.
-In the meantime, if you have questions about anything you’ve read today please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
+If you have children and expect to receive or pay spousal support, then tomorrow's blog post will be an interesting one for you to read.
+In the meantime, if you have questions about anything you've read today, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
 One of our licensed family law attorneys is available six days a week to meet with you to answer questions and discuss the services our office can provide you with as a client.